I used to be terrible at meditation. I would’ve gladly eaten boiled brussels sprouts rather than sit quietly with my thoughts for twenty minutes.

-I watched fellow students who did meditate zoom ahead with their psychic accuracy, but there was always too much to do and too little time to do it in.
-I thought meditation was hard.
+I watched fellow students who meditated get further along faster than me, but there was always too much to do and too little time to do it in.

-There was always something else to do with that time, rather than claiming it for inner nourishment.
 Even three years later, the gutters are spotless, taxes are up to date and the dog smells like a rose because I still procrastinate!
-It got easier when I realised these things no one ever tells you about meditation:
+It got easier when I realised these three things no one ever tells you about meditation:

 1. There’s no wrong way to meditate.